gndx/G404Error/README.md

 # G404Error
 Free 404 Error Page

-G404Error is a HTML free template to create a minimalist professional 404 Error page.
-Made in HTML5 and CSS3 with a responsive design.
+G404Error is a HTML free template to create a minimalist 404 Error page.
+Made in HTML5 and CSS3 with a responsive design and incluye HTML5 Canvas Particle Animation with Javascript.

 ![G404Error](https://raw.githubusercontent.com/gndx/G404Error/master/screenshot.png)